allanderek/pole-prediction-elm/README.md

 - [ ] Check on user login/logout on multiple tabs, does that work?
 I doubt it, but it should, shelfnova does it well.

+## Formula One
+- [ ] Do not forget that for entry/result input, you have to merge the current with the entrants that are available.
+That should be a very rare occurrence (normally we will just update one or more of the entrants), but still it should work.

 ## Formula E input

 - [x] Allow submitting a prediction/result and saving it to the database.